V Idioms

 vanish into thin air

-- disappear without leaving a trace
+- to disappear without leaving a trace

 The university student vanished into thin air and was never seen again.